Moderate Increase in Workers' Compensation Rates for 2023

 - The Stay at Work rate, which pays for employer financial incentives to keep employees on light-duty jobs while they heal.

-- Assessed over $17 million in unpaid employer premiums plus penalties.
+- Assessed over $23.8 million in unpaid employer premiums, penalties, and interest.

-- Completed 48 worker investigations of fraudulently claimed workers' compensation benefits, amounting to over $1.2 million.
+- Completed 52 worker investigations of fraudulently claimed workers’ compensation benefits, amounting to about $24.3 million in cost savings.

-L&I attributes the increase to several factors, including wage inflation and medical costs.
-L&I will tap the contingency reserves to pay costs that are expected to exceed the rate increase.
-Workers and employers focusing on safety, and L&I initiatives that are helping injured workers recover sooner and reducing workers' compensation costs, are helping keep the proposed increase down.
+L&I attributes the adopted increase to several factors, including wages.
+L&I estimates that it would need an average increase of 5.5% to break-even, but it will tap its contingency reserve to make up the difference.
+Workers and employers focusing on safety, and L&I initiatives that are helping injured workers recover sooner and reducing workers' compensation costs are helping keep the increase to a minimum.

-The 4.8% increase is an average.
-Individual employers may see their rates go up or down, depending on their recent claims history and changes in the number and cost of claims within their industry.
+The adopted 3.8% increase is an average.
+Individual employers may see their rates go up or down, depending on their recent claims history and changes in the frequency and cost of claims in their industry risk classification.
 Those changes also can increase or lower premiums paid by workers because workers in Washington pay a portion of the total premium.
 Go to Lni.wa.gov/WorkersCompRates to see the proposed changes for all risk classes.

-The 2023 increase will cost employers and workers an average of about $61 a year per employee.
-Of the increased amount, workers will pay about $12 on average.
+The 2025 increase will cost employers and workers an average of about $52.50 a year per full time employee (about $48.40 per full time employee after retro refunds).

-Workers pay on average about 25% of the premium, a similar percentage to that paid in 2022.
+Workers will pay on average about 24% (26%, if considering retro refunds, which reduce employer premiums) of the premium in 2025.
+The actual percentage depends on the classification of the worker's company and its recent claims history.
 Washington is the only state where workers pay a significant portion of the premium.

-The total rate is paid into 4 funds that provide benefits when workers are hurt on the job:
+The total rate is made up of four rates that provide benefits when workers are hurt on the job:

-Workers and employers each contribute one-half of the medical aid, Stay at Work, and supplemental pension premiums.
+Workers and employers each contribute one-half of the medical aid, Stay at Work Program, and supplemental pension premiums.
 Employers pay all the accident fund premiums.

-Risk is pooled across all employers in a risk class, which helps keep premiums stable while helping those who have had a tough year.
-So even if an employer has an excellent safety and return-to-work program with no injury claims counting against their experience factor, their rate could go up if the rate for the risk class increases.
+Risk is pooled across all of the risk classifications, which helps keep premiums stable for all while helping those who have had a tough year.
+So even if a business has an excellent safety and return-to-work program with no injury claims counting against their experience factor, their rate could go up if the rate for the risk class is increasing.

 Maintaining a safe work environment and helping injured workers heal and return to work quickly and safely does have a return on investment.
 When costs are lower across a risk class, all employers in the class benefit.